RakhithJK/Tzahi12345-YoutubeDL-Material-wiki/Setting-a-MongoDB-backend-to-use-as-database-provider-for-YTDL-M.md

+**Warning: this only applies to user upgrading from versions before v4.3**

 Running YoutubeDL-Material with a MongoDB database backend will GREATLY increase stability,
 performance and scalability for up to tens of thousands of video/audio downloads
 (as of current testing, tell us if your dataset is larger and successful! :))